-Certain trends related to labour migration are of particular concern in addressing precarious work.
-Several phenomena suggest a generalized coincidence between crisis conditions and accelerated restructuring of work activity and organization of work towards more precarious terms and conditions:
+Certain trends related to labour migration are of particular concern regarding precarious work.
+Several phenomena suggest a generalized coincidence between crisis conditions and accelerated restructuring of work activity and organization towards more precarious terms and conditions:

-- ▲ massive layoffs, plant and operations closures in Europe -notably in higher wage areas - increasing proportions of employment of migrants, both in 3-D jobs and in higher skilled areas, but at low if not lower than prevailing wages and conditions in those sectors - △ combining of labour inspection and immigration control functions, with consequences that: - a) manifestly intimidate migrant workers -especially those in irregular situations-- - b) undermine effective protection by labour inspection in non-discriminatory enforcement of 'decent work' conditions for all workers, notably those in precarious situations - ▲ recent legal decisions and policy initiatives that: - a) reduce application of trade union rights in cross-border enterprise activity, - b) facilitate social dumping - c) generally maintain the established trends of deregulating working conditions
+- ▲ massive layoffs, plant and operations closures in Europe -notably in higher wage areas - increasing proportions of employment of migrants, both in 3-D jobs and in higher skilled areas, but at low if not lower than prevailing wages and conditions in those sectors - ▲ combining of labour inspection with immigration control functions, with consequences that: - a) manifestly intimidate migrant workers -especially those in irregular situations-- - b) undermine effective protection by labour inspection in non-discriminatory enforcement of 'decent work' conditions for all workers -especially those in precarious situations - A recent legal decisions and policy initiatives that: - a) reduce application of trade union rights in cross-border enterprise activity, - b) facilitate social dumping - c) maintain established trends of deregulating working conditions

-Migration --immigration for EU countries-- is key today to the dichotomisation of labour markets into dual labour markets with a higher-paid higher skilled sector on one side and on the other, an expanding sector of low-paid, unprotected "flexible" and precarious work: it is structural transformation precarising a large part of work and the work force.
+Migration --immigration for EU countries-- is a key factor facilitating division of labour markets into dual markets with a higher-paid high skilled sector on one side and on the other, an expanding sector of low-paid, unprotected "flexible" and precarious work.
+This is a structural transformation that is precarising a large part of work and the work force.

-A recent report on Belgium summarized it thusly:
+The recent Bartolini report on Belgium cited above summarized it thusly:

-"We also find that very poorly regulated sectors, such as the agricultural sector, often have a rapid turn over, employ immigrants from specific backgrounds and may go through cycles of employing certain nationalities.
+We also find that very poorly regulated sectors, such as the agricultural sector, often have a rapid turn over, employ immigrants from specific backgrounds and may go through cycles of employing certain nationalities.
 Along the same lines we find that there are industries that cannot function without new immigrants: agriculture, construction, domestic work, hotels and catering, for example.